INM-6/neao_use_case/README.md

 The amount of free memory that must be available in the system is ~6.5 GB.
-The amount of disk space to create the triple store repository and generate all output files s is ~2.2 GB.
+The amount of disk space to create the triple store repository and generate all output files is ~2.2 GB.
 Code was run on a machine with 16 GB of RAM and 1 TB disk size.

 ### Environment